bwlewis/share/README.md

 ## Features

-* Planning to be cross-platform for Windows, Mac OS X and Linux systems, right now testing/developing on Linux.
+* Cross-platform for Windows, Mac OS X and Linux systems
-* Simple standard GET/PUT/DELETE-style operations
+* Simple, familiar get/assign operations
-* Modular storage back ends: mongoose (default), minio, Amazon S3, Azure blob (someday?), ...
+* Modular storage back ends: mongoose (default), minio, Amazon S3, ...

 ## Storage back ends

-The package is equipped with a self-contained simple but relatively fast HTTP/S back end service that uses Mongoose (see below for many more details).
+The package is equipped with a self-contained and simple but fast HTTP/S back end service that uses Mongoose (see below for many more details).

 But share is designed to work with arbitrary object storage systems.